-Welcome to part-4 of our Docker blog post series.
+Welcome to our Docker blog post series.
 If you're following along, you've seen how Docker helps in managing containers, running web servers, and handling container lifecycle and restart policies.
 Now, we're going to dive into an incredibly useful concept, the Dockerfile.

 A Dockerfile is a text document that contains all the instructions a user could tell Docker to assemble an image.
 Using a Dockerfile, you can automate the process of building, packaging, and configuring an application or service, ensuring consistency and efficiency across different stages of development and deployment.
 In this post, we'll explore how to containerize an app using a Dockerfile, turning your code into something that can be easily run and managed by Docker.